remindmodel/remind/tutorials/7_Advanced_ChangeCode.md

 Technical Structure
 =====================
 The REMIND-code is structured in a modular way.
-The technical structure looky as follows: At the top level you find the folders config, core, modules and scripts.
-The overall structure is build in the file main.gms.
-All settings and configuration information is given in the config folder.The core folder contains all files that are part of the core of the REMIND model.
+The technical structure looks as follows: At the top level you find the folders config, core, modules and scripts.
+The overall structure is built in the file main.gms.
+All settings and configuration information are given in the config folder.The core folder contains all files that are part of the core of the REMIND model.
 For each module there exists a sub-folder in the modules folder.
 Helpful scripts for e.g. starting a run or analysing results you find in the scripts folder.

 In the main.gms the technical structure of REMIND can be found.
 First, the *.gms files from the core folder are included and afterward the *.gms files from the activated module realization, beginning with the one with the smallest module-number.
 The technical structure of REMIND looks as follows: